 And, when it comes to finding the best venues to visit in Norway, you certainly need not worry.
-Platforms like Viator helps you plan your itinerary, making sure that you get the best from your tour.
+Platforms like Viator help you plan your itinerary, making sure that you get the best from your tour.

 3. They Speak Norwegian

 The official language in Norway is Norwegian (Norsk).
 It is part of the East Scandinavian family of languages.
 Swedes, Danes, and Norwegians can easily understand one another.